Guide To Effective Cross-Browser Testing

 Test for responsiveness!

-- Define a minimal width and height to work with
+- Define a minimum width and height to work with

 - Select only a few (maybe 4) different devices for testing